Byron1z/Byron1z/README.md

 <h1>Hi, I'm Byron, an <a href="https://www.linkedin.com/in/byron-lacanal-jr/">IT Professional</a>☺</h1>
-Here are some of my Tech Projects I've been working on
+Here are some of my Tech Projects I've been working on.
 <h2>🖥️ Computer & Information Technology Projects 🖥️ :</h2>

 - <b>osTicket (Help Desk Ticketing System)</b>